 A derivative claim is a claim brought by a shareholder against a director (or a third party) on behalf of the company.
 It is described as derivative because the shareholder’s right to sue is not personal to him but derives from a right of the company but which the company has failed to exercise.
 Previously, a derivative claim only existed under common law but not under statute.

 This has now changed.
-From 1 October 2007 a new statutory claim replaces the existing common law action.
+From 1 October 2007, a new statutory claim replaced the existing common law action.

 The old common law position